Southeastern conifer forests

-The Southeastern conifer forests are a temperate coniferous forest ecoregion of the southeastern United States.
+The Southeastern conifer forests are a temperate coniferous forest (with some prominent subtropical areas) ecoregion of the southeastern United States.
 It is the largest conifer forest ecoregion east of the Mississippi River.
 It is also the southernmost instance of temperate coniferous forest within the Nearctic realm.

 Climate

 This ecoregion has a humid subtropical climate with precipitation highest in the warmest months.

 Plant communities

 Historic vegetation was dominated by open woodlands of longleaf pine (Pinus palustris) with an understory of wiregrass (Aristida stricta).
 Other natural communities include to pine savannas, flatwoods (pine forests with woody understories), and xeric hardwood forests.

 Upland longleaf pine woodland

 These are woodlands dominated by longleaf pine (Pinus palustris) and subject to frequent fires.
 The Atlantic coastal plain upland longleaf pine woodlands occur on uplands and on the higher parts of upland-wetland mosaics, while the east Gulf coastal plain interior upland longleaf pine woodlands occur on rolling dissected uplands, inland of the coastal flatlands.
 Soils are well- to excessively drained.
 Scrub oaks such as turkey oak (Quercus laevis) and bluejack oak (Quercus incana) are often in the understory.
 The herbaceous layer is dominated by grasses, particularly wiregrass: (Aristida stricta) in the north and (Aristida beyrichiana) in the south.